cloudbees/cloudbees-examples/cloudbees-cd/kubernetes/gke/clustered.md

       --rrdatas=$GCP_DB_IP
     ```

-Now that your cluster database is configured, you can install CloudBees CD/RO.
+Once your cluster database is configured, you can install CloudBees CD/RO.

 ## Install CloudBees CD/RO clustered environment <a name="cdro-gke-example-clustered-install-cdro"/>

-Now that your cluster database is configured, you can install CloudBees CD/RO.
+Once your cluster database is configured, you can install CloudBees CD/RO.
 To get started:

 >**NOTE**
 >